carlin-q-scott/browser-media-players/README.md

 Always start with Firefox, because it knows better than the other packers of what is included in the webextension.

 ### Firefox
-The npm build script will generate a zip file that's ready for uploading to Firefox after removing some files.
+The npm build script will generate a zip file that's ready for uploading to Firefox.

 `npm run build`

-The file path will be output in the console.
-Open it and remove the following files: jsconfig.json, package-lock.json, package.json, tests (folder), data/pageMods.json.

 ### Opera
 1. Extract the zip file created for Firefox to a folder